About Us

 Jon@MentorNorth.org

 “I see mentoring as this hugely beneficial strategy for promoting growth, positive development, and resilience for all individuals involved.
-I have been lucky enough to have had some fantastic mentors throughout my life, all of whom pushed me to become a more confident, determined, kind, and open-minded person.
+I have been lucky enough to have had some fantastic mentors throughout my life, all of whom pushed me to become a more confident, determined, kind, open-minded person.
 I face each day equipped with the values and principles they have distilled within me.
 I strive to use their teachings for the betterment of the planet and the people who live on it.”
 Jon has a staunch passion for community-building, diversity, and social work.
 He is excited for the opportunity to forward Mentor North’s mission within the Twin Ports as their Mentor Engagement Coordinator.
 Initially from the Twin Cities, Jon moved to the Twin Ports area after completing a Bachelor of Arts in psychology and English at Macalester College.
 Since moving to the North Shore, Jon has been working in the non-profit realm, specifically in mental health, youth development, and community service.
 He has had various roles in the Twin Ports area, working at Hartley Nature Center, Northwood Children’s Services, Essentia Health, and the Minnesota Historical Society.
 Throughout his career as a counselor, educator, and program coordinator, Jon has developed a yearning to build positive educational opportunities and promote community well-being.
 Jon first discovered his devotion to service through the Boy Scouts of America, where he was awarded the distinguished Eagle Scout honor.
-Jon has earned numerous certifications and awards throughout his career, including the AP Scholar with Distinction Award, Reuben W. Anderson Scholarship, NHS Membership.
-His commitment to community service is evident through involvement in various organizations, such as the Minnesota Landmarks, National Honor Society, Lakeshore Players, Friends of the Stillwater Library.
+Jon has earned numerous certifications and awards throughout his career, including the AP Scholar with Distinction Award, Reuben W. Anderson Scholarship, and NHS Membership.
+His commitment to community service is evident through involvement in various organizations, such as the Minnesota Landmarks, National Honor Society, Lakeshore Players, and Friends of the Stillwater Library.
 In his personal life, Jon finds a great amount of enjoyment exploring the shores of Lake Superior.
 Jon is an avid skier, hiker, snowshoer, and all around adventurer.
 He finds the Minnesota Northwoods the very best place to call home.
-He is fond of the arts and culture that the Twin Ports provides, whether that be taking in a live show, movie, art class, or simply indulging at a local coffee shop.
-Jon is excited to be part of Mentor North and to start some new adventures with the welcoming community it provides.
+He is fond of the arts and culture that the Twin Ports provide, whether that be taking in a live show, movie, art class, or simply indulging at a local coffee shop.
+Jon is excited to be part of Mentor North and to start some new adventures with its welcoming community.

 218-606-2789